ohmin839/pybuben/README.md

 ## Collection

-### pybubencoll
+### CLI
-A command to list words uniquely from text written in Armenian.
+`pybubencoll` is a command to list words uniquely from text written in Armenian.

 ```bash
 $ cat anthem_ascii.txt | pybubenconv | pybubencoll